 As a podiatrist, I buy the best toenail clippers I can find for use in my podiatry practice.
 They're called Westminster Elegance toenail clippers.
 I’ve got about 30 pairs of them.
 They’re excellent.
 At over $150 a pop, they would want to be.
 They’re a leaf-spring clipper (I don’t like double-barrel springs – they break too easily).
 They give a concave cut not straight, which just seems to work better.
 They grip the nail nicely, so it’s easy to get started (I hate how cheap clippers slip right off).
 They’re sharp, of course.
 And as required in a podiatry practice, they’re all stainless-steel so they can be autoclaved over and over.
 I'm very happy with them.

-But do I use a pair of Westminster Elegance clippers for my own personal use – on my own fingernails and toenails at home?
+But do I use a pair of Westminster Elegance clippers for my own personal use - on my own fingernails and toenails at home?
 No. I’ve got a much better clipper.
-Yes, better than the Westminster Elegance I use at work.
-It shares every feature of the Westminster, apart from the ability to be sterilised in an autoclave, with one brilliant extra feature.
+Yes, better than the clippers I use at work.
+I use our very own BlisterPod Toenail Clippers.
+And so does my whole extended family - they all have their own.

 The handles are ergonomically-shaped soft rubber handles that make these clippers so comfortable to use, even if your hands or wrists are weak.
 They don’t slip in your hands like thin metal handles can.
 And they provide excellent leverage to aid the cutting mechanism.